kimchi-project/kimchi/docs/API.md

 **Methods:**

 * **GET**: Retrieve capabilities information
-    * stream_protocols: list of which network protocols are accepted for iso streaming
+    * libvirt_stream_protocols: list of which network protocols are accepted for iso streaming by libvirt
     * screenshot: True, if libvirt stream functionality can create screenshot file without problems; False, otherwise or None if the functionality was not tested yet